Our expert panel share their tips for improving customer satisfaction over a short period of time.

 Gamification features are also available within many workforce management systems.
 Some of the features of these include awarding points for a seamless timecard, approval of timecards, perfect attendance, overtime-related bonuses, etc. Different points values can be assigned depending on each action.

 Thanks to Daniel May at Business Systems.
-For more information on how to improve customer service, check out their customer service strategy advice hub.
+For more information on how to improve customer service.

 Find more examples of contact centre gamification in our article: Motivational Games for Employees

 9. Do Each of the Three Following Best Practices